We manage Cannock Chase Country Park which is a beautiful area of heathland and wood pasture in the south of the county.

 Update December 2020 - grazing pilot

 This year was to mark the start of the grazing pilot scheme at Moors Gorse, Cannock Chase.
-Covid-19 has delayed our plans but we are now getting back on track.
-This small area of heathland and woodland near the Visitor Centre will be grazed from next year by up to six traditional breed cattle.
+COVID-19 has delayed our plans but we are now getting back on track.
+This small area of heathland and woodland near the Visitor Centre will be grazed from next year by up to six traditional breed cattle in 2021.

-This Autumn we will do some careful clearance work ready for the installation of the fence around the perimeter of the area to be grazed.
-The fencing will then be located in amongst the vegetation to reduce its visual impact.
+This Autumn we did some careful clearance work ready for the installation of the fence around the perimeter of the area to be grazed.
+The fencing will be installed in early January amongst the vegetation to reduce its visual impact.
 The area has been checked by ecologists, archaeologists and the AONB team to make sure it’s in the best location.
-Initially gaps will be left in the fence and gates will later be installed.
+Gates will be installed but will be tied open until they the cattle arrive later in 2021.
 There will also be special features to ensure deer and other wildlife can still get about easily.
-Water troughs and handling facilities will also be installed over the coming months and then in late spring 2021 a small number of cattle will be brought onto the site to graze the vegetation for a few months.
+Water troughs and handling facilities will also be installed over the coming months and then in late spring 2021 a small number of cattle will be brought onto the site to graze the vegetation until the Autumn when they will leave the site for the winter.

 This will help to more naturally manage the vegetation to create the best conditions to support a whole range of heathland wildlife.
 Find out more about Moors Gorse.
 The area will remain fully accessible by foot as now; this scheme does not impact on any public footpaths or bridleways.